-- Site is in the Green Belt, AONB and AGLV where there is a presumption against development. - Site lies within the Thames Basin Heaths Special Protection Area. - The parish is not identified in the new Local Plan as having any development requirement and as such no previous approval has been given for this type of potential infilling to take place. - The density of the new dwelling and garage is totally out of keeping with the surrounding properties. - It would dominate the street scene and result in a loss of openness. - It would adversely affect views from neighbouring gardens.
+- Site is in the Green Belt, AONB and AGLV where there is a presumption against development. - Site lies within the Thames Basin Heaths Special Protection Area. - The parish is not identified in the new Local Plan as having any development requirement and as such no previous approval has been given for this type of potential infilling to take place.
+[Officer note: This does not preclude the parish from any development and applications cannot be refused for this reason as it does not mean that an application is unacceptable in principle.] - The density of the new dwelling and garage is totally out of keeping with the surrounding properties. - It would dominate the street scene and result in a loss of openness. - It would adversely affect views from neighbouring gardens.
 [Officer note: This is not a material planning consideration.] - The size and street facing elevation of the proposed property is completely out of keeping. - Trees have been felled on site before permission was granted. - Harmful impact on surface water issues due to loss of trees and open grassland. - Proposal is a change of use. - Construction would cause major disruption. - Permission would set a precedent for future infilling development.
+[Officer note: All planning applications are determined on their own merits and any future applications for limited infilling within the village would not necessarily be approved solely because permission were granted for this dwelling.]